 As a father, you may not be able to take away your partner’s cravings, back pain or the general discomforts that can accompany pregnancy, but you are able to be present and provide support.

 Attend birthing classes with your partner.
 They will feel supported, and it will give you both an idea of what to expect on the big day.
-As a bonus, you will meet other parents-to-be who will understand what you are going through and can even lead to playdates in the future.
+As a bonus, you will meet other parents-to-be who will understand what you are going through.

-Make sure to always have a supply of the things that make pregnancy easier for your partner, whether that is body pillows, antacid tabs or comfortable pajamas.
+Make sure to always have a supply of the things that make pregnancy easier for your partner, whether that is body pillows, antacid tabs or snacks.

-As your baby’s due date nears, pack a go-bag for things that you, your partner and baby will need, including but not limited to: homecoming outfits, diapers, blankets, snacks, phone chargers, a camera, toiletries, medical records and changes of clothes.
+As your baby’s due date nears, help your spouse pack a go-bag for things that you all will need, including homecoming outfits, diapers, blankets, snacks, phone chargers, toiletries and medical records.
 You likely won’t need all of this, but it’s better to be over-prepared.

 Work together on the birthing plan so that you are on the same page when the time comes.

-Many of these tips still apply if you and your partner are adopting or having a child via surrogacy.
+Many of these tips still apply if you and your partner are adopting.
 The most important thing to remember is to be there for each other every single day so that you can begin parenthood on a solid foundation.

 Pyramid Online Counseling offers secure, confidential online counseling for dads-to-be experiencing anxiety in anticipation of the birth of their baby.
-Reach out today at 833-525-3077 to speak with a counselor and learn coping skills that will carry you through pregnancy, delivery, and parenthood.
+Reach out today at 833-525-3077 to speak with a counselor and learn coping skills that will carry you through pregnancy, delivery and fatherhood.